stcorp/muninn/docs/extensions_dev.md

 configuration file.
 For the post_remove_hook hook, they are run in reverse order.

+## Remote Backends

 A remote backend plug-in adds the ability of an archive to pull products from remote sources using a protocol beyond the basic file/ftp/http/https protocols.

+## Extension API

+All attributes, functions, and methods described in the below sections are mandatory, unless explicitly stated otherwise.

-# Exceptions
+### Exceptions

 Extensions are only allowed to raise muninn.Error or instances of exception classes derived from ``muninn.Error``.
 If an extension raises an exception that does not derive from ``muninn.Error``, or allows exceptions from underlying modules to propagate outside of the extension, this should be considered a bug.

-# Extension Types
+### Extension Types

-All attributes, functions, and methods described in the below sections are mandatory, unless explicitly stated otherwise.

 [Product Type Extensions](../ext_product_types)